tiger-sea/mcs_research/sections/results.md

 \section{LF}
 In this section, the estimated values for HRV parameter LF are shown.
 The MAP estimation values and credible intervals are summarized in Table \ref{table:LF} for LF.
 The MAP estimation values were small in general, additionally, the credible intervals were spanning wide range and including zero.
 However, the credible interval of only total precipitation was constantly estimated as positive, which could suggest that it had a positive effect on LF.
+Moreover, the RMSE were 439.2 $ms^2$ for primary model and 441.62 $ms^2$ for simplified model, showing 0.5\% improvement.
+Similar to pNN50, it may be difficult to argue that reliable estimates were obtained for LF.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for LF}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\